crate/crate-sample-apps/java/documentation.md

     ...
 ```

 The resulting array contains one element for each command in the batch.
-The elements of the array are set in order
-in which the statements were added to the batch.
+The elements of the array are set in the order in which the statements were added to the batch.

 ### Fetching query results

-The `executeQuery()` method executes the SQL query in the `PreparedStatement` object
-and returns the `ResultSet` object generated by the query.
+The `executeQuery()` method executes the SQL query in the `PreparedStatement` object and returns the `ResultSet` object generated by the query.
 The `ResultSet` object represents a database result set.
 The data in `ResultSet` can be accessed through a cursor.
 Initially, the cursor points before the first row.

-As an example from the sample application, we can demonstrate the call of `executeQuery()` on
-`PreparedStatement`, extracting metadata from the `ResultSet` object and iterating through the data in it, in order
-to build a map which represent a single record obtained from the database.
+Using the sample application as an example, we can demonstrate the call of `executeQuery()` on `PreparedStatement`, extracting metadata from the `ResultSet` object and iterating through the data in it to build a map which represents a single record obtained from the database.

 ```java
 public Map getPost(String id) throws SQLException {